For COVID-19 Travel and RS Tours information, see our FAQ.

 French Riviera

 A hundred years ago, celebrities from London to Moscow flocked to the French Riviera to socialize, gamble, and escape the dreary weather at home.
 Today, budget vacationers and heat-seeking Europeans fill belle-époque resorts at France's most sought-after fun-in-the-sun destination.
-Some of the Continent's most stunning scenery and intriguing museums lie along this strip of land — as do millions of sun-worshipping tourists.
-(For a breezy and photogenic escape from the beach scene, head inland and upward to explore some of France's most perfectly perched hill towns and splendid scenery.)
+Some of France's most stunning scenery and intriguing museums lie along this strip of land — as do millions of sun-worshipping tourists.
+(For a rocky and photogenic alternative to the beach scene, head inland and upward to explore some of France's most perfectly perched hill towns and splendid scenery.)
 Evenings on the Riviera, a.k.a. la Côte d'Azur, were made for a promenade and outdoor dining.

 Places